 We advise you to exercise a good degree of caution in Thailand.
-Bombings in 2015 and 2016 took a number of lives and caused serious injuries including foreign visitors.
+Bombings in recent years took a number of lives and caused serious injuries including foreign visitors.

 We advise against all travel to or through the southern Provinces of Pattani, Yala, Narathiwat and Songkhla.

 Most tourists enjoy their visits to Thailand safely and happily.
 That is why many return.
 However a number, including Irish citizens, are subject to theft, scams and fraud of various kinds, and a small number to assault and violence.
 Be aware of your surroundings at all times.
 Keep credit cards secure, use alcohol moderately, avoid drugs at all times, do not carry large amounts of cash, keep valuables safely at your hotel and take common sense precautions.

 In Thailand, the rainy (or monsoon) season extends from May to October.
 Severe rainstorms can cause flash flooding which can result in delayed travelling and interruption to essential services.

 The Thai Meteorological Department issues weather warnings when necessary for heavy rain, high seas and hazardous conditions, across Thailand and Irish citizens are urged to follow the advice of local authorities and monitor weather forecasts.

 The Embassy has recently been dealing with an increasing amount of Irish citizens who have been refused entry to/exit from Thailand because their passports are damaged.
 We very strongly advise you to make sure that your passport is in excellent condition before you travel to Thailand and that you look after it very carefully while you are in Thailand.